Free Website Content - How Does Podcasting Work?

-Google search returned less than 6,000 results for the term
+a Google search returned less than 6,000 results for

-has come out of nowhere and attracted an enthusiastic following.
+phenomenon, podcasting has come out of nowhere and attracted

-As a result, some podcasts are a little rough around the
+with technology.
+As a result, some podcasts are a little

-edges.
-Nonetheless, it is clear that the technology provides
+rough around the edges.
+Nonetheless, it is clear that

 Podcasting is RSS that is used to syndicate